xila89/CTF-Writeups/Sisterhood-of-the-Traveling-Packets/README.md

 SCREENSHOT OF ERROR

->Finding: Broken Object-Level Authorization
+>The Finding?
+Broken Object-Level Authorization

-The predictable convesration IDs combined with lack of authorization controls allowed internal messages to be accessed by changing the `conversation_id` parameter.
-This is consistent with **Insecure Direct Object Reference (IDOR)**, commonly categorized in APIs as **Broken Object Level Authorization (BOLA)**
+>The predictable conversation IDs combined with lack of authorization controls allowed internal messages to be accessed by changing the `conversation_id` parameter.
+This is consistent with **Insecure Direct Object Reference (IDOR)**, commonly >categorized in APIs as **Broken Object Level Authorization (BOLA)**